 To achieve its stated mission, the Typhoon Committee should pursue effectiveness and efficiency of its activities by monitoring and evaluating activities, including AOPs.
-Resource mobilizations for the Committee activities should be facilitated with assistance from other international organizations and funding agencies.
-Typhoon Committee will keep in view of potential areas and suitable opportunity to further enhance collaborative activities with WMO/UNESCAP Panel on Tropical Cyclones.
+Resource mobilizations for the Committee activities should be facilitated with assistance from other international organizations and

 9. Conclusion